 If you are running late for your appointment, please phone or email your clinician as soon as you can to inform you will be late.
 If you are late for your session, we will still end at our regular time so that we have time to prepare for the next appointments and can be on time for them.
 There are no fee accommodations based on lateness.

 Currently, we work with multiple insurance providers.
 The standard fee for out of network appointments is $150 for a 45 minute session.
 The fee, or insurance related copays, is to be paid at the start of each session unless other arrangements have been made.
 If you are late, we will end on time and not run over into the next person’s session at the same fee.
 In case of financial hardship, a payment plan can be arranged.

-Out-of-network: We am more than happy to generate a Superbill with the required information needed for you to submit to your insurance company for reimbursement.
-Some or all your fees may be covered by your health insurance, if you have outpatient mental health coverage.
-However, insurance companies do not reimburse all conditions that may be the focus of psychotherapy.
+Out-of-network: Some or all your fees may be covered by your health insurance, if you have outpatient mental health coverage.
+However, insurance companies do not reimburse all conditions that may be the focus of psychotherapy, nor do they reimburse for every clinician.
 It is your responsibility to verify the specifics of your coverage.
 Please remember that our services are provided and charged to you, not your insurance company, so you are responsible for payment.
 Fees you pay for therapy services that are not reimbursed by insurance may be deductible as medical expenses if you itemize deductions on your tax return.

 Other fees: If you become involved in legal proceedings that require our participation, you will be expected to pay for professional time and services even if a clinician have been called to testify by another party.
 Because of the difficulty of legal involvement and the interruption to our regular practice, we charge $450 per hour for preparation and attendance at any legal proceeding.
 We will provide bills/receipts at the end of each session expect to be paid upon receipt unless otherwise agreed upon.